AGI Logo

 Return to Geoscience Profession Dashboard

 Data from the U.S. Census Bureau and the U.S. Bureau of Labor Statistics Current Population Survey provides monthly occupational employment data to examine changes in geoscience employment over time.
-The chart shows monthly occupational data from January 2019 through January 2026.
+The chart shows monthly occupational data from January 2019 through February 2026.

 The data for the chart below is available in Microsoft Excel (.xlsx) format: Monthly Geoscience Employment